jaffe75/reveal.js/README.md

 A framework for easily creating beautiful presentations using HTML.
 [Check out the live demo](http://lab.hakim.se/reveal-js/).

-This plugin should create some CPT's and a page template to show off the slides on the front end.
+This plugin (I think this might be better as a theme) should create some CPT's and a page template to show off the slides on the front end.
 Will probably need to add ACF here.